chaezwav/chaezwav/src/pages/about/colophon.md

 ### TOOLS AND TECH USED

 The code for this website is hosted on [Github](https://github.com/chaezwav/website).
-This site was written using [Astro](https://astro.build), a Javascript framework for content-based websites, and in [JetBrains WebStorm](https://www.jetbrains.com/webstorm/).
+This site was written using [Astro](https://astro.build), a Javascript framework for content-based websites, and in [Visual Studio Code](https://code.visualstudio.com/).
 This website is hosted currently on [Render](https://render.com), but I eventually plan to move off of the platform onto my own server.

 ### FONTS